dibwe/dibwe/README.md

 🔧I'm a Cloud DevOps Engineer and Backend Developer with a strong passion for building scalable, secure, and intelligent systems.
 I specialize in automating cloud infrastructure, developing microservice-based applications, and integrating modern technologies like AI and Big Data into production environments.

-With hands-on experience in AWS, Docker, Kubernetes, and Python-based backends (Django/FastAPI), I love bridging the gap between development and operations to deliver robust, cloud-native solutions.
 ---

 ## 💼 Compétences techniques